- Each phase of the software lifecycle is essential to achieving quality and security.

 2 Design

-Once the previous stage is over, we enter fully into the design stage.
-Here the team defines what the technical and visual architecture will be like of the system, that is, how the modules or components will be organized, what technologies and tools will be used, how it will be integrated with other systems and what the user experience will be like.
+Having completed the previous stage, we move on to the design phase.
+Here, the team defines the technical and visual architecture of the system; that is, how the modules or components will be organized, what technologies and tools will be used, how it will be integrated with other systems, and what the user experience will be like.

 The design must consider both the system's scalability and flexibility, as well as security (data protection, access control, secret management, etc.).
 It's common to produce documents with clear diagrams and descriptions (architecture, database, workflows, interfaces), which will serve as a roadmap for subsequent development.
 Reviewing and refining the design can save you from major headaches later.